martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/Apache2-Mod-Security/README.md

 ```

 ## Configuration
-1. using a modsecurity configuration file
+1. Using a mod security configuration file
 ```bash
 sudo cp /etc/modsecurity/modsecurity.conf-recommended /etc/modsecurity/modsecurity.conf
 ```

-## Setting up OWASP ModSecurity Core Rule Set
+## Setting up OWASP mod security Core Rule Set
-the OWASP ModSecurity Core Rule Set is available at https://github.com/SpiderLabs/owasp-modsecurity-crs
+The OWASP mod security Core Rule Set is available at https://github.com/SpiderLabs/owasp-modsecurity-crs
-it can when enabled provide protecti on againt common vulnerabilities in web applications.
+it can when enabled provide protection on against common vulnerabilities in web applications.

 To Begin, run the following commands:

-1. Delete the default rules that come with ModSecurity by default
+1. Delete the default rules that come with mod security by default
 ```bash
 sudo rm -rf /usr/share/modsecurity-crs
 ```